International-Data-Spaces-Association/ids-specification/model/model.md

 - A [Dataspace Authority](./terminology.md#dataspace-authority) manages one or more [Dataspaces](./terminology.md#dataspace).
 This will include [Participant](./terminology.md#participant) registration and may entail mandating business and/or requirements.
 For example, a
   [Dataspace Authority](./terminology.md#dataspace-authority) may require [Participants](./terminology.md#participant) to obtain some form of business certification.
 A [Dataspace Authority](./terminology.md#dataspace-authority) may also impose technical requirements such as support for the technical enforcement of specific usage policies.
-- A `Participant` is a member of one or more [Dataspaces](./terminology.md#dataspace).
-A [Participant](./terminology.md#participant) registers `Participant Agents` that perform tasks on its behalf.
+- A [Participant](./terminology.md#participant) is a member of one or more [Dataspaces](./terminology.md#dataspace).
+A [Participant](./terminology.md#participant) registers [Participant Agents](./terminology.md#participant-agent) that perform tasks on its behalf.
-- A `Participant Agent` performs tasks such as publishing a catalog or engaging in a dataset transfer.
-In order to accomplish these tasks, a participant agent may use a _**verifiable presentation**_ generated from a _**credential**_ obtained from a third-party issuer.
-A participant agent may also use an _**ID token**_ issued by a third-party identity provider.
-Note that a participant agent is a logical construct and does not necessarily correspond to a single runtime process.
+- A [Participant Agents](./terminology.md#participant-agent) performs tasks such as publishing a catalog or engaging in a dataset transfer.
+In order to accomplish these tasks, a [Participant Agents](./terminology.md#participant-agent) may use a _**verifiable presentation**_ generated from a _**credential**_ obtained from a third-party issuer.
+A [Participant Agents](./terminology.md#participant-agent) may also use an _**ID token**_ issued by a third-party identity provider.
+Note that a [Participant Agents](./terminology.md#participant-agent) is a logical construct and does not necessarily correspond to a single runtime process.
-- An `Identity Provider` is a trust anchor that generates `ID tokens` used to verify the identity of a `Participant Agent`.
+- An `Identity Provider` is a trust anchor that generates `ID tokens` used to verify the identity of a [Participant Agents](./terminology.md#participant-agent).
 Multiple identity providers may operate in a [Dataspace](./terminology.md#dataspace).
 The types and semantics of ID tokens are not part of this specification.
 An identity provider may be a third-party or a [Participant](./terminology.md#participant) itself (for example, in the case of decentralized identifiers).
-- A `Credential Issuer` issues _verifiable credentials_ used by participant agents to allow access to datasets and verify usage control.
+- A `Credential Issuer` issues _verifiable credentials_ used by [Participant Agents](./terminology.md#participant-agent) to allow access to datasets and verify usage control.

-The diagram below depicts the relationships between `ParticipantAgent` types:
+The diagram below depicts the relationships between [Participant Agent](./terminology.md#participant-agent) types:

 ![](./m.participant.entities.png)

-- A `CatalogService` is a `Participant Agent` that makes a [DCAT Catalog](https://www.w3.org/TR/vocab-dcat-3/#Class:Catalog) available to other [Participants](./terminology.md#participant).
+- A `CatalogService` is a [Participant Agent](./terminology.md#participant-agent) that makes a [DCAT Catalog](https://www.w3.org/TR/vocab-dcat-3/#Class:Catalog) available to other [Participants](./terminology.md#participant).
 - A `Catalog` contains one or more `Datasets`, which are [DCAT Datasets](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset).
 A `Catalog` also contains **_at least one_**
   [DCAT DataService](https://www.w3.org/TR/vocab-dcat-3/#Class:Data_Service) that references a `Connector` where datasets may be obtained.
 - A `Dataset` has **_at least one_** `Offer`, which is an [ODRL Offer](https://www.w3.org/TR/odrl-model/#policy-offer) describing the _usage control policy_ associated with the dataset.
-- A `Connector` is a `Participant Agent` that performs `Contract Negotiation` and `Transfer Process` operations with another connector.
+- A `Connector` is a [Participant Agent](./terminology.md#participant-agent) that performs `Contract Negotiation` and `Transfer Process` operations with another connector.
 An outcome of a `ContractNegotiation` may be the production of an `Agreement`, which is an [ODRL Agreement](https://www.w3.org/TR/odrl-model/#policy-agreement) defining the _usage control policy_ agreed to for a dataset.

 ## 2.2 Classes

 Not all [Dataspace](./terminology.md#dataspace) entities have a concrete _technical_ materialization; some entities may exist as purely logical constructs.
-For example, a [Dataspace Authority](./terminology.md#dataspace-authority) and `Participant Agent` have no representation in the protocol message flows that constitute [Dataspace](./terminology.md#dataspace) interactions.
+For example, a [Dataspace Authority](./terminology.md#dataspace-authority) and [Participant Agent](./terminology.md#participant-agent) have no representation in the protocol message flows that constitute [Dataspace](./terminology.md#dataspace) interactions.
 This section outlines the classes that comprise the concrete elements of the model, i.e. those that are represented in protocol message flows.

 **_Note 1:_**